day8/re-frame-10x/DEVELOPERS.md

 ## Development

-### Setting up re-frame-trace for development
+### Setting up re-frame-10x for development

-You need both the re-frame-trace project _and_ a test project to develop it against.
+You need both the re-frame-10x project _and_ a test project to develop it against.
 For example, you can use the [todo-mvc](https://github.com/Day8/re-frame/tree/master/examples/todomvc) project.

-- Clone `re-frame-trace` to your machine:
+- Clone `re-frame-10x` to your machine:

   ```
-  git clone git@github.com:Day8/re-frame-trace.git
+  git clone git@github.com:Day8/re-frame-10x.git
   ```

-- Go into the root folder of the test project you're using to develop re-frame-trace with.
+- Go into the root folder of the test project you're using to develop re-frame-10x with.

   ```
   cd /your/project/folder
   ```

-- Add re-frame-trace into this test project using the [instructions](README.md#installation) above.
+- Add re-frame-10x into this test project using the [instructions](README.md#installation) above.

 - Still in the test project, create a folder called `checkouts`, then enter the folder: